-In light of the Coronavirus Disease 2019 ("COVID-19") pandemic, it is possible that a Hired Agency could revise its models and ratings methodology (including its ratings or outlooks with respect to the various transaction parties) and, following the closing date, downgrade its ratings on the Class A(2022-1) notes that were not subject to such revised models or ratings methodology as part of the ratings process.
+It is possible that a Hired Agency could revise its models and ratings methodology (including its ratings or outlooks with respect to the various transaction parties) at any time and, following the closing date, downgrade its ratings on the Class A(2022-2) notes that were not subject to such revised models or ratings methodology as part of the ratings process.
 In addition, a rating agency not hired by the sponsor to rate the transaction may provide an unsolicited rating that differs from (or is lower than) the ratings provided by the Hired Agencies.